delaney-data/SQL-CreateTablesImport/README.md

         - `UNIQUE` Ensures that each value in the column is unique (not repeated).
 For example, you may want to ensure each row of a phone number column is unique per person.
         - `PRIMARY KEY` An assigned number, used to uniquely identify each row in a table.
 This can allow you to target, retrieve or modify a row based on the specific PK (primary key).

-		- `SERIAL` A way of automatically creating new PK integers as more data is entered into a table.
-Add +1 to each new PK.
+		- `SERIAL` A way of automatically creating new PK integers (adds +1) as new row data is entered into a table.

 		For more details on constraints: https://www.postgresql.org/docs/14/ddl-constraints.html